alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 embarassed as a rails developer to say I never used Cucumber (rspec has always been my cup of tea).
 So, this post attempts to provide a gentle introduction to calabash, cucumber and testing the UI of your Android applications.
-Teddy Hyde uses oAuth for logging into your GitHub account, so this is a real world example of mixing vanilla UI components like buttons with UI components inside a WebView like you'll find if your application uses oAuth for authentication outside of your app.
+Teddy Hyde uses oAuth for logging into your GitHub account, so this is a real world example of mixing vanilla UI components like native buttons with UI components inside a WebView like you'll find if your application uses oAuth for authentication outside of your app.

 To start, what is Cucumber?
 And, what is Calabash?
 Cucumber is a method of writing tests they say is "behaviour driven